 The neutral density (ND) filters are awesome for those incredibly bright sunlit days when you want to impart a little motion to your images without burning out highlight detail.
 This could be for water or clouds or any time you need a dynamic element.

-A circular polarizing (CPL) filter is a piece of gear that virtually any photographer can get use from regardless of genre.
+A circular polarizing (CPL) filter is a useful piece of gear that virtually any photographer can benefit from regardless of genre.
 It reduces reflections and deepens color tone.
 I don’t mind saying that the filters from Breakthrough Photography were the first products to make me take on my first and only affiliate relationship with a company.
 These truly are the best filters I’ve ever encountered.

 Lime Fuel Power Bank